So thrilled with this weekend’s project! Have you ever thought how you could paint stripes on a dresser? I wondered about it but never tried it until…

 - 2-1/2 tablespoons Plaster of Paris (found here)

 Step one of the project is to paint everything white- the drawers and the base of the dresser.
+I used a roller brush, as the surface areas were smooth and easy to roll over.
 The top drawer is smaller than the rest, so I decided a solid gray might look best.
+I like contrast in my paint work, and gray and white is one of my favorites!
 This is the only part of the dresser that I did not paint white.

 BEGIN TO PAINT STRIPES ON A DRESSER

 My love of stripes knows no bounds (click here to see my post on how to paint stripes on a wall, and here to watch how to paint stripes on curtains), so here I go, taping off three of the four drawers to create gray and white awesomeness.

 Looking for really cool painters tape that does not bleed?
 Honestly- NO BLEEDING!
 Click here to check out the details.